bspaans/jit-compiler/README.md

 ## Next steps

-* Making sure CALL and SYSCALL adhere to the platform's ABI
 * SIMD support
 * Some sort of array (possibly only static size)
 * Possibly a higher level language that compiles down into the IR